ByrumLab/proteoDA/README.md

 ```

 This function replaces the unnormalized data in the `data` slot of the
-`DIAlist` with normalized data, and updates the `tags` to record that
+`DAList` with normalized data, and updates the `tags` to record that the
-the dat are normalized and the method of normalization.
+dat are normalized and the method of normalization.

 ### QC report